If you are asking for a payday loan refund, your credit record is often important and the Financial Ombudsman will normally ask for a copy of it.

 “The lender says they didn’t have to credit check me – is this right?”

 Lenders used to be regulated by the OFT and only had to undertake “proportionate” checks on affordability before making a loan.
 As payday loans are quite low value, there was no legal obligation to check credit records.
-Many lenders used to do credit checks, others such as Wageday Advance didn’t.
+Some lenders such as Wageday Advance didn’t used to do credit checks.

 You can still succeed with an affordability complaint even if the lender didn’t credit check you.
 You are complaining that you were given an unaffordable loan, not that the lender didn’t make the correct legal checks.